newsteinking/Mighty_microbitbasic/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Starter Scratch Basic
+Mighty Microbit Basic
 =======================================

- Starter Scratch Basic
+ Mighty Microbit Basic Lessons for Beginner

       written by sean base on following books